 Do you accept insurance?

 I am an out-of-network provider.
-As an out-of-network provider, clients pay me directly and then they request payment from their insurance carrier.
+As an out-of-network provider, clients pay me directly for services provided and then clients request payment from their insurance carrier.
+I do not have direct contact with any insurance carriers.
 I accept cash, check, all major credit and debit cards, health savings account (HSA) cards and flexible spending account (FSA) cards.
 My services are generally considered an allowable healthcare expense for FSA purposes.
 All insurance carriers have specific polices for reimbursement and I encourage clients to contact their carrier prior to our initial meeting to obtain more information about their plan benefits for out-of-network providers.
 To help with reimbursement, I provide clients with an invoice needed with information often requested by insurance carriers.